uclanlp/CS269-17/6_projects.html.md

 We will give a chance for students to recruit their group members in class.

 ### Project proposal
-A two-page project proposal is due on 10/13 before the class.
+The template will be provided.
 You should address the questions in the "Pick a topic" section in your proposal.
 You can use this chance to draft the introduction and the related work section of your final report.

 ### Project report